-This year saw our first-ever summertime Helping Neighbors campaign, which raised a stunning $149,595, harnessing the generosity of summer residents and visitors.
-But now it’s time again for year-rounders to do their part during our holiday campaign.
+Last year saw our first-ever summertime Helping Neighbors campaign, which raised a stunning $149,595, harnessing the generosity of summer residents and visitors.
+And once again, we’re asking our generous summer residents and visitors to to their part to contribute.

 Click here to donate now,